divijkhaitan/capstone-report/README.md

 # capstone-report

 TODO:
-Add results for neurons
+1. Add results for neurons
-Add results for other networks
+2. Add results for other networks
-Conclusion unclear from sparsity plots
+3. Conclusion unclear from adversarial portion and manifolds
-Plotted layers as heatmaps, not sure if there is any value to them
+4. Plotted layers as heatmaps, do not think there is any insight gained from them